cesarr0s/nba-stats-scraper-and-analysis/README.md

 * Tracks how the NBA has changed over time
 * Compare trends in per-48 minutes and per-100 possession metrics
-* Showcases trends in multiple high level stats
+* Visualizes league-wide trends across multiple metrics

 ## Player Stats